WeiHuang05/Weihuang05.github.io/index.md

 title: Welcome to Wei Huang's Homepage
 ---

 I am a Research Scientist in the [Deep Learning Theory Team](https://www.riken.jp/en/research/labs/aip/generic_tech/deep_learn_theory/) at [RIKEN Center for Advanced Intelligence Project (AIP)](https://www.riken.jp/en/research/labs/aip/), working with [Prof. Taiji Suzuki](http://ibis.t.u-tokyo.ac.jp/suzuki/).
-Prior to this role, I was as a Postdoctoral Researcher in the same team.
+Prior to this role, I was a Postdoctoral Researcher in the same team.
 Before, I was working as a research associate advised by [Dr. Xin Cao](https://research.unsw.edu.au/people/dr-xin-cao) at UNSW and working with [A/Prof. Jie Yin](https://www.sydney.edu.au/business/about/our-people/academic-staff/jie-yin.html) on graph neural network at USYD.

 Dr. Huang obtained his Ph.D. degree at Faculty of Engineering and Information Technology, University of Technology Sydney working with [Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
 I obtained my Master degree at the department of modern Physics, University of Science and Technology of China, supervised by [Prof. Youjin Deng](http://staff.ustc.edu.cn/~yjdeng/).